biya-coin/biyaliquid-docs/.gitbook/developers-native/wallets/accounts.md

 const type = '/biyachain.crypto.v1beta1.ethsecp256k1.PubKey'
 ```

-#### Convert Cosmos address to Biyachain Address
+#### Convert Cosmos address to Biya Chain Address

-As Biyachain has a different derivation path than the default Cosmos one, you need the `publicKey` of the account to convert a Cosmos `publicAddress` to Biyachain one.
+As Biya Chain has a different derivation path than the default Cosmos one, you need the `publicKey` of the account to convert a Cosmos `publicAddress` to Biya Chain one.

 Here is an example of how to do it